Find Your Place at Camp!

 Camp Chat

-Find out all the exciting news from summer camp in our blog!
+Keep up-to-date all the exciting news about summer camp in our blog!

 Why Come to Camp at the Springfield JCC?

-Our ACA-accredited program provides a full-day, authentic camp experience for children entering grades K-8, plus a Leaders-in-Training program for teens entering grades 9-10.
-In summer 2025, our campers chose from traditional camp, inclusion camp or a specialty sports camp, all located on our 20-acre campus on the Springfield/Longmeadow line.
+Our ACA-accredited program provides an authentic, outdoor day camp experience for children ages 5+, plus a Counselors in Training program for teens ages 14-15.
+Choose from traditional camp, inclusion camp for campers with different abilities, or 2-4-1 sports camp, all located on our 20-acre campus on the Springfield/Longmeadow line.

 Every day, campers enjoy a wide range of exciting activities.
-They can swim in the pool, conquer our ropes course, master archery, play pickleball or any number of other indoor and outdoor sports and games.
-They can take a quieter moment to create something special in our arts and crafts sessions.
-They can learn a little more about Jewish culture and customs through engaging Jewish activities and celebrations.
+They can swim in the pool, conquer our ropes course, master archery, or get active with many other indoor and outdoor sports and games.
+They can take a quieter moment to create something special in our arts & crafts sessions.
+They can connect with Jewish culture and customs through engaging Jewish activities and celebrations.

 During the summer, campers build friendships, confidence and independence.
 Our caring counselors help them to meet and mingle with friends new and old, to take safe risks, and to develop new skills.